.

 DSTs provide a passive investment opportunity where the property management is handled by professionals.
 This means investors can enjoy the income from real estate without the day-to-day responsibilities of property management.

-- Under IRS Revenue Ruling 2004-86, DSTs qualify as like-kind property for 1031 exchanges.
-This allows investors to defer capital gains taxes by reinvesting the sale proceeds from one property into a DST.
+Under IRS Revenue Ruling 2004-86, DSTs qualify as like-kind property for 1031 exchanges.
+This allows investors to defer capital gains taxes by reinvesting the sale proceeds from their property into a DST.

 Investing in a DST allows for portfolio diversification with potentially lower minimum investment amounts than buying entire properties outright.
 Investors can spread their investment across different types of properties, locations, or even multiple DSTs to reduce risk.